 Mary graduated with a B.F.A. from the University of Texas at Austin.
 As a child, she had dreamed of being a fine-arts painter maybe one day.
 But early in her college career, she was told point-blank that she was not a painter.
 She was an illustrator.

 She was devastated– then relieved, because she was already starting to see that she did not care that much for applying pigment to canvases.

-With Photoshop CS2 and a Wacom Graphics Tablet she has forged her own, unique… — actually it has moved beyond a style to a kind of personal grammar and syntax, her own freakin’ universe, really, that she creates with a very few software tools.
+With Photoshop CS2 and a Wacom Graphics Tablet, she has forged her own, unique… — actually, it has moved beyond a style to a kind of personal grammar and syntax, her own freakin’ universe, really, that she creates with very few software tools.

-A few weeks ago she conceeded to being interviewed while she was on a white-knuckles deadline and really should not have been taking to anyone.
+A few weeks ago she conceded to being interviewed while she was on a white-knuckles deadline and really should not have been talking to anyone.

 First here’s Mary’s artist’s mission statement from her website.

 “I am excited by the ability to bring to paper any thought, dream or experience.
 Drawing allows me to translate emotions and experiences through my own language of line, shape and color.”